samarth8765/Notes/Microservices.md

     - How do we manage the code ?
         - Their are two ways in which we can manage our code:
-        1. Monorepo - Using 1 git repository that contains many projects.
+        1. Mono-repo - Using 1 git repository that contains many projects.
 Makes the code management and development easier .
-        2. Polyrepo - Using multiple git repository.
+        2. Poly-repo - Using multiple git repository.

 - Microservices developed new challenges.